 When customers do have questions that extend beyond the range of your FAQ page, you should have options available that directly connect them with your support team.
 You could add a link that opens a new support ticket or even just list your call center's phone number at the bottom of the page.
 The idea is that customers shouldn't have to navigate back to your home page just to locate your company's email or phone number.

-The next step is to design your FAQ page.
+The next step is designing your FAQ page.
 We have some handy tips for doing this located in the next section of this post.
 But, if you can't wait until then, here's a jump link so you can skip on down.

 Once your FAQ page is ready, it's time to publish it to your website.
 Most companies will provide a link to the FAQ page in their website's main navigation bar, so no matter where they are on the site, visitors can go directly to the page if they need help.